willlma/breathe/README.md

 - [x] The content script timeout isn't working.
 I think maybe JS is getting paused?
 Use the extension alarm API in the background script to reimplement the feature where an SPA is shut off after the specified time.
 - [x] There's a bug where if I start with a whitelisted URL (a specific tweet) then navigate to blacklisted URL (my Twitter homescreen), it's not picked up as blacklisted.
 I need to hook into the history pushtate API to detect SPA navigation.
 - [ ] Integrate with with pomo script to prevent loading at all during a pomo
+- [ ] Bug: x.com matches vox.com.
+Make sure that it can handle any protocol or subdomain but not be too eager
+- [ ] Check whether to block on history pushstate (SPAs)

 ## My lists